SwanandBhuskute/DodoDB/README.md

 # 🚀 DodoDB
 DodoDB is a lightweight, beginner-friendly database engine written in C++, designed for learning database internals from scratch.
-It features a REPL interface, persistent storage, table management, and simple SQL-like operations.
+It features a REPL interface, persistent file storage, table management, and simple SQL-like operations.

 ### Tech Stack